tmacgbay/Graylog-AD-beats/README.md

 6) To track things properly you need to set AD policy on for at least all DCs - pereferably all servers... and if you are frought on security, all workstations as well.
 You can download the Advanced-Audit-Policy-Configuration.csv I thrown together for a base setting for having usditing logs in your "Default Domain Controlers Policy" or in your all servers policy...
 It's a basic framework - adjust as needed.
 To import, edit the policy of your choice and ComputerConfiguration->WindowsSettings->SecuritySettings->AdvancedAuditPolicyConfiguration and right click on Audit Policies.
 For more visual details you can look at [https://www.lepide.com/how-to/track-changes-in-active-directory.html]  If you want to read more on Audit Policy: [https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations] and [https://www.ultimatewindowssecurity.com/securitylog/book/page.aspx?spid=chapter1]

+7)  I have also included the sidecar .bat installer we created as well as the default .yml that we copy in to the client befroe starting the Sidecar - this way the sidecars first start will already knwo about the Graylog server.
+Make sure you go into the code and change out things like [UNC_PATH_TO_INSTALLER] or the server API token.
+I am not going into detail here because you should know the details of what you are doing to your server and not just plug things in that some dude on the internet said you should and because this is not a boost, not a HOWTO.

+Explanation, Data Paths, etc.:
+Some notes on how this Content Pack is set up so you understand how you are getting what you are getting.
+My primary focus on setting this up was in the over arching work to make sure IT was aware of issues before they comany and thus let the company run smoother.
+With that in mind, it is not intended as comprehensive security monitoring or for Change Management.